 Furthermore, Vivitrol also prevents you from getting high if you use opioids like heroin or drink alcohol within a month of receiving your last Vivitrol dose.

-Read more about getting high while on Vivitrol
+Read more about getting high while taking Vivitrol

 In order to receive the maximum benefit, this medication should not be injected subcutaneously (under the skin) or intravenously (into a vein).